ElectricImp-CSE/LowPowerCellTracker/README.md

 ## Measurements

+No hardware is available to test on, so no measurements have been taken for impC-ibc-tracker.

-Rough wake timings base on code committed on 3/1/18 under good cellular conditions and in a location that can get a GPS fix.
+Rough wake timings for impC001 breakout board with GPS base on code committed on 3/1/18 under good cellular conditions and in a location that can get a GPS fix .

 - Wake with no connections ~650-655 ms
 - Wake and connection ~40s